Dealing with noise problems

 If you prove your case the court will make an order requiring the nuisance to be abated, and/or prohibit recurrence of the nuisance.
 It also has the power at the time the nuisance order is made to impose a fine on the defendant (currently up to £5,000).
 If this order is ignored further court action will need to be taken; you must therefore continue to keep records of noise nuisance in case it is necessary to return to Court.
 If you fail to prove your case you may have to pay some of the defendant’s expenses in coming to court.
 Under the London Local Authorities Act 2004, local authority officers can issue fixed penalty notices to London residents who breach noise abatement notices

 Noise disputes are often resolved informally.
 Legal action should be a last resort.
 It is unpleasant and will inevitably further sour the relationship between you and your neighbour.
 It is very important that you do your best to resolve any problem in a friendly way.

 Many areas have mediation services which can help you to resolve noise and other neighbour problems.
 Your local authority should be able to refer you to local mediation services.
-You can search for a mediation service using the following services:

 Scottish Mediation Network